Sagelt/beyond/text/rules.md

 the various kingdoms, wildlands, and autonomous areas of _Beyond._

-Coin is not king in _Beyond._ While most folk will accept coin, they will do so grudginly as coin's only guaranteed use is paying it back to whomever claims to govern you in taxes.
+Coin is not king in _Beyond._ While most folk will accept coin, they will do so grudgingly as coin's only guaranteed use is paying it back to whomever claims to govern you in taxes.
 Useful materials or goods, food, art, or favors are all more directly fungible to most sentient beings.